nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 To quickly find the information you need, refer to the [Table of Contents](#table-of-contents) located at the beginning of this guide.
 It lists all the chapters and sections, allowing you to jump directly to the relevant content.

-Next, to get you started, we've included a [Quick Start](#quick-start) section in this user guide to ensure that you have no trouble setting up **InterviewHub**.
+Next, to get you started, we have included a [Quick Start](#quick-start) section in this user guide to ensure that you have no trouble setting up **InterviewHub**.

 To get a better understanding of what you see, you can head over to [GUI Summary](#gui-summary) for a quick overview of the User-Interface.